The 20 Best Hemangioblastoma Doctors in Japan

 Sapporo, JP

-Kazutoshi Hida practices in Sapporo, Japan.
+Kazutoshi Hida practices practicing medicine in Sapporo, Japan.
 Hida is rated as an Advanced expert by MediFind in the treatment of Hemangioblastoma.
-Their top areas of expertise are Spinal Tumor, Subependymoma, Syringomyelia, Cordotomy, and Thrombectomy.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Spinal Tumor, Subependymoma, Syringomyelia, Cordotomy, and Thrombectomy.

 Advanced in Hemangioblastoma